CtrlPy/k3d_istio/README.md

 * cluster worker nodes: 2
 * api-server works on port: 6443

-note: if you are using a firewall you can allow this port through $ sudo ufw allow 6443
+note: if you are using a firewall you can allow this port through $ `sudo iptables -I INPUT -p tcp --dport 6443 -j ACCEPT ` arch-linux
 #
 step2: **install istio**